JonathanPalma-code/CV/README.md

 * Ambition

-During my time at Bar Douro, a Portuguese Restaurant, working as a Restaurant Supervisor.
-I had the opportunity to accept tasks offered by my Restaurant Manager that weren't part of my duties.
-Even so, my goal was to learn new things.
-As a Software developer there is always something new to discover while working on a project.
-Which makes life with more sense and fun to me, having the opportunity to learn and to keep my skills up to date.
+During my time as a Restaurant Supervisor at Bar Douro, I had the opportunity to show ambition and challenge myself by taking on tasks that were not part of my duties.
+I always strive to learn new things.
+As a Software developer there is always something new to discover while working on a project, which really appeals to me as it gives me the chance to learn and to keep my skills up to date.

 * Organisation

-Organisation is the key to keep your life easy.
-At Bar douro, we had a Cellar Wine which contained about 100 different types, regions and grapes.
-I was responsible for the Wine Stock Management.
-To keep everything organised and clean so the employees could grab a wine from the cellar, when sold.
-We arranged it by region.
-At the top you could find the ones that belong to the north, going down the one by the center and, finally at the bottom, the ones from the south.
-All divided by columns of red, white, rose and port wines.
+At Bar Douro, organisation was key as we kept stock of over 100 different types of wines.
+Being responsible for the Stock Management, I helped conceive an organisation plan that enabled employees to access all products easily, thus facilitating sales and improving the general system in place.
+This avoided delays in finding the wine that the client requested, misplacing deliveries or losing items.

 * Teamwork

-During my time in a restaurant called La Petite Bretagne I was working as an Assistant Manager.
-I realised how everyone is different from everyone.
-And dealing with people can be a difficult task.
-I had to face myself with how to give feedback to the employees so they could improve their work and achieve the same goal as the company.
-The solution that I found was to be truthy, direct, respectful, to feel empathy and to make them feel comfortable, safe and secure in the environment and with the staff.
+Coming from an international background, I had quickly realised how important it is to take cultural differences into account when dealing with colleagues or customers.
+As a Restaurant Assistant Manager, It was my responsibility to give feedback to the employees so they could improve their work and strive towards the same goals as the company.
+I always made sure to bring empathy in these conversations so that it was based on trust, honesty and respect.
+This was crucial to keep a good work environment for everyone.

 ## Hobbies